stevejay/middleengine-website/src/posts/2020-08-23-a-performance-testing-gotcha-with-the-canvas-web-api.md

 ## The initial attempt

-The [`drawImage`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage) method of the Canvas API is a synchronous method that allows you to draw an image to a `<canvas>` element or an `OffscreenCanvas`.
+The [`drawImage`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage) method of the Canvas API is a synchronous method that allows you to draw an image to a [`<canvas>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) HTML element or an [`OffscreenCanvas`](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas).
 It accepts several types of image source and it allows you to crop and/or scale the image at the same time.
 I was interested in the performance cost of scaling for various combinations of source and target image sizes, and so I created [this performance test suite](https://jsbench.me/1dke2mcybs/2) on the [JSBench.me](https://jsbench.me/) Web site.

 The test is quite simple.
 In the set-up I create a small source `<canvas>` element and a large destination `<canvas>` element.
 Then in each test I just invoke `drawImage` with some particular set of parameters: